trianglee/slack-export/README.md

 This use of the API is blessed by Slack : https://get.slack.help/hc/en-us/articles/204897248

-" If you want to export the contents of your own private groups and direct messages please see our API documentation."
+"If you want to export the contents of your own private groups and direct messages please see our API documentation."

+This fork fixes some issues one the preceding fork, and adds walk-through usage instructions.

+Up-to-date walk-through usage instructions can be found in [USAGE.md](USAGE.md).

+## Token and Cookie

 A guide to get your client token and cookie can be found on the ircslackd repo, see link below: